How to Beat Diagnostic Imaging Wait Times in AB

 busy waiting room doctor patients illustration

-Have you been waiting far too long for a diagnostic imaging appointment in Alberta?
+Have you been waiting far too long for an MRI, CT scan or PET scan in Alberta?

-Wait times for diagnostic imaging such as MRIs, CT scans and other imaging procedures can feel excessively long.
+MRI, CT scans, PET scans and other imaging procedure wait times can feel excessively long, especially for those of us in major centres like Calgary and Edmonton.
 According to GoodCaring.ca, the average wait time for an MRI in Alberta, Canada is approximately 18 weeks, and ranging from 11 - 49 weeks, and wait times for a CT scan in AB range from 6 - 46 weeks, depending on the facility.

 This graph provided by a CBC report indicates wait times for CT and MRI scans in Alberta from 2015 to 2019.
 The red line indicates target wait times, with Priority 1-3 indicating priority assigned, based on the seriousness of a condition.
 Not only have actual wait times far surpassed targets, they have worsened year over year.